jhaumont/enter-the-daggerverse/runbooks/english/01-setup.md

 To run this codelab, you have 2 choices:

 - Use GitHub Codespace by clicking on the button bellow (**recommended**)
-- Install all prerequisites and Dagger on your computer (see section *Local Installation* of this document)
+- Install all prerequisites and Dagger on your computer (see section [Local installation](#local-installation) of this document)

 ## Fork this repository